 What can you do?

-If you did not enter the Publishers Clearing House lottery, you didn’t win.
+If you did not enter the Publishers Clearing House sweepstakes, you didn’t win.

 If you do win, Publishers Clearing House will NEVER ask you to pay the taxes, those will be deducted from the winnings.

 Never provide personal identifying information to individuals or entities which you can not validate to your personal satisfaction.
 Are they who they say they are?
 Can you independently verify their identity and association with a given entity?
 Take a moment and share the existence of this scam with your elderly friends and family.